 A Modern Spin on the Pilot Watch

 Pilot watches are often designed through the narrow expectations of nostalgia, but Swatch is blazing new territory with their Night Flight model.
-It reads bright in day or light and displays all the information you need in an easy to parse format.
-The three chronographs are fairly easy to read and accompanied by a small but legible date window.
-And the tachymeter, a crucial necessity in pilot watches, is a real delight to use.
+It reads bright both day and night and displays all the information you need in an easy-to-parse format.
+The three chronographs are fairly easy to read and are accompanied by a small but legible date window.
+The tachymeter, a crucial necessity in pilot watches, is also a real delight to use.

 20. Seiko Men’s SRPA21 Prospex X Padi

 A Legendary Dive Watch With an Earned Reputation